ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ![](../img/vlmd_in_workspace.png){ height=”500” }

+!!! info

      Users who upload files to a workspace are responsible for ensuring that they have permission and authority to do so, including adequate consent from participants and approval from their IRB.

      Particular care must be made to datasets containing individual-level data.
 For this reason, if you are extracting variable-level metadata from an actual dataset (rather than a REDCap data dictionary), we suggest uploading a dataset shell, i.e. a file with field headers but without any data.